Los Angeles Zoo: History

-The first zoo, called Eastlake Zoo, opened in Eastlake Park (renamed Lincoln Park in 1917) in 1885.
+Eastlake Zoo, opened in Eastlake Park (renamed Lincoln Park in 1917) in 1885.
 The second zoo, Griffith Park Zoo, opened in 1912 and was located about 2 mi south of the current zoo site until it was closed in August 1966.
 Remnants of the original zoo remain.
-The site of the current zoo was formerly the location of Rodger Young Village, which was itself built on the land which had been used for the Griffith Park Aerodrome.
+The Los Angeles Zoo opened in its present location on November 28, 1966.
+The site was formerly the location of Rodger Young Village, which was itself built on the land which had been used for the Griffith Park Aerodrome.

-The zoo opened in its present location on November 28, 1966.

 By the early 1990s, the zoo's infrastructure was deteriorating.
 In January 1992, a ten-inch water pipe burst, leaving half of the zoo without water.
 The next day, city officials passed a $300 million master plan that had been recently drafted to deal with the infrastructure problems and inadequate exhibits.
 The zoo nearly lost its accreditation in 1995 because of numerous health and safety violation; it rebounded under a new director.
 The number of species exhibited has been reduced from 400 in 1993 to around 280, coinciding with construction of larger naturalistic enclosures holding animals in bigger groups.

 In 1998, the zoo opened Chimpanzees of the Mahale Mountains, followed by Red Ape RainForest in 2000, the Komodo Dragon Exhibit, the Winnick Family Children Zoo in 2001, the Entry Plaza, Children's Discovery Center and Sea Lion Cliffs (now Sea Life Cliffs) in 2005, Campo Gorilla Reserve in November 2007, Elephants of Asia in the winter of 2010, and the LAIR (Living Amphibians, Invertebrates, and Reptiles) in 2012.